Vietnam.vn - Nền tảng quảng bá Việt Nam

 Foods rich in magnesium

-In recent years, there has been growing evidence to support the use of magnesium supplements to reduce inflammation and relax bronchial muscles to help air flow out of the lungs.
-Foods rich in magnesium include: pumpkin seeds, spinach, cashews, salmon, dark chocolate, low-fat dairy products.
+In recent years, there has been growing evidence to support the use of magnesium supplements to reduce inflammation and relax bronchial muscles to allow air to pass through the lungs.
+Foods rich in magnesium include: pumpkin seeds, spinach, cashews, salmon, dark chocolate, and low-fat dairy products.

 Foods rich in antioxidants